Here's the full transcript for the 'brain foods' exercise that I put on the blog a few weeks ago.

 Water: Be sure to get enough to keep your body and brain hydrated.
 Dehydration can cause a headache now, and can lead to long term neuronal damage sustained from elevated stress hormones.

-Chocolate: Last and arguably least beneficial are coco beans which contain the flavonol epicatechin and antioxidants.
+Chocolate: Last and arguably least beneficial are cocoa beans which contain the flavonol epicatechin and antioxidants.
 Dark chocolate is best, and avoid candy bars with lots of added sugars.
 Also, recent research suggests that chocolate can improve memory.